Network Funds Allocation

 This also limits core contract complexity and the exercise of centralized authority for the Geo Web multi-sig.
 The signers will simply be responsible for periodically transferring network funds from the Safe to quadratic matching pool address(es) and/or validated distribution contracts which to reflect the will of the community.

-- Round Cadence - A good initial target can be quarterly, but this may change based on the rate of accumulation of network fees and alternative allocation mechanism maturity.
+- Round Cadence - Currently, the target is quarterly, but that may change based on the rate of accumulation of network fees.
+We are also exploring "streaming quadratic funding" mechanisms.

 - Recipient Eligibility - Criteria for what qualifies as a public good and round-specific eligibility must be established and enforced.
-Should any public good qualify or should work directly relate to the Geo Web?
-Should QF funding be allocated by geography to embrace localized impact and voice?
-How should these change with the maturity of the project?
+Should any public good qualify or should work be directly related to the Geo Web?
+Can projects with VC-backing or tokens be eligible?
+By who and how should these eligibility criteria be evaluated?

-- Matching Eligibility - Contributing to public goods grants will always be permissionless, but QF relies on Sybil-resistance tools (i.e. matching eligibility requirements) to be effective.
-The arms race against Sybil collusion should play a big role in technical infrastructure selection.
+- Matching Eligibility - Directly contributing to public goods grants should always be permissionless, but QF relies on Sybil-resistance tools (i.e. matching eligibility requirements) to be effective.
+The arms race against Sybil collusion will always play a big role in round design and infrastructure.